neurobin/rnm/rnm.md

 : Link only mode.
 Goes to subdirectories if depth is greater than 0 or negative.

 -xd
 : Exclude directory.
 Exclude any and all directories and their contents.
 The depth value *-dp* will have no effect if this option is given.
 This is by default equivalent to file+link only mode if not overridden by other options.
+(You can read this option as cross-d which probably makes more sense)

 -xf
 : Exclude file.
 Depth value *-dp* is respected and goes to subdirectories if depth is greater than 0 or negative.
 This is by default equivalent to directory+link only mode if not overridden by other options.
+(You can read this option as cross-f which probably makes more sense)

 -xl
 : Exclude link.
 Depth value *-dp* is respected and goes to subdirectories if depth is greater than 0 or negative.
 This is by default equivalent to directory+file only mode if not overridden by other options.
+(You can read this option as cross-l which probably makes more sense)

 -fl
 : Set follow link flag.
 After passing this option, any file that is a link will be followed to their original target.
 If there are multiple links associated, only the end target (the original) will be renamed.
 This option must be passed before the file path that needs to be followed.
 Passing it after the file path will have no effect on the previous files.